 The University of California Cooperative Extension brings cutting-edge research home to Napa County through publications, workshops and seminars, training opportunities, volunteer programs, and one-on-one consultations.
-Topic areas include water resources, viticulture, specialty crops, wildlife, livestock and natural resources, among others.
-To learn more about their programs and events, visit the Napa County UCCE website78.
+Topic areas include water resources, viticulture, and wildlife, among others.
+To learn more about their programs and events, visit the Napa County UCCE website76.